Emergency Contact

 Lake Macdonald Dam Improvement Project

 Seqwater is upgrading Noosa’s Lake Macdonald (Six Mile Creek) Dam as part of its Dam Improvement Program.
-Site preparation works are planned for late 2024.
+Construction is underway.

 Home What We're Doing Lake Macdonald Dam Improvement Project